David Arquette in World Championship Wrestling: Legacy

 Arquette (pictured, right, with Ethan Page, left, in 2019) later returned to the ring.

 The storyline was poorly received, damaging Arquette's reputation both as an actor and with wrestling fans; it has since been described as "one of the worst moments in pro wrestling", and "a publicity stunt gone wrong [...] forever associated with the death of WCW".
 WCW went out of business ten months after the Slamboree event, and the Arquette storyline is often seen as a contributing factor in its decline, although the fortunes of the company had already been waning before his involvement.
-WCW commentator Bobby Heenan compared the storyline to comedy variety show Hee Haw, saying "they might as well have had Buck Owens picking at his guitar while wrestlers jumped out of the corn".
-Former WCW World Heavyweight Champion Bret Hart was dismayed at the timing of the Slamboree event; Hart's brother Owen died in the same arena the previous year, and the date of May 7 was Owen's birthday, a confluence Hart found distasteful.
+WCW commentator Bobby Heenan compared the storyline to the comedy variety show Hee Haw, saying "they might as well have had Buck Owens picking at his guitar while wrestlers jumped out of the corn".
+Former WCW World Heavyweight Champion Bret Hart was dismayed at the timing and location of the Slamboree event; Hart's brother Owen died in the same Kansas City arena the previous year, and the date of May 7 was Owen's birthday, a confluence Hart found distasteful.
 Jarrett, however, defended the storyline, comparing it to his father Jerry Jarrett's successful partnership with actor Andy Kaufman in the Continental Wrestling Association during the 1980s.